This is a line comment

 Inference needs to be improved

-As we've seen earlier, contexts may also be introduced at comptime.
-This can be used to change some compiler behavior.
+As we've seen earlier, contexts are also used at compile time in order to change some compiler behavior.

 Mutability with contexts